5 Inexpensive Window Treatments That Look Designer (Blinds, Shades, Curtains)

 If you want to add texture and softness to your room without overwhelming the space, affordable linen curtains are the way to go.

-They add so much texture to a room
+They add so much texture to a room without feeling heavy

-They have a natural elegance in color
+They have a natural elegance in color so they work with everything

 Can be used for any design style